Party Organizational Structure in Latin America

 - Mainwaring, Scott.
 (1999).
 Rethinking party systems in the third wave of democratization: The case of Brazil.
 Stanford, CA: Stanford University Press.

 - Mainwaring, Scott.
-(2018).
-Party system institutionalization in contemporary.
-In S. Mainwaring (Ed.), Party systems in Latin America: Institutionalization, decay, and collapse (pp. 34–70).
+(2018a).
+Party system institutionalization in contemporary Latin America.
+In Scott Mainwaring (Ed.), Party systems in Latin America: Institutionalization, decay, and collapse (pp. 34–70).
 Cambridge, UK: Cambridge University Press.

 - Mainwaring, Scott, Power, Timothy, & Bizzarro, Fernando.
 (2018).
 The uneven institutionalization of a party system: Brazil.
 In Scott Mainwaring (Ed.), Party systems in Latin America: Institutionalization, decay, and collapse (pp. 164–200).
 New York, NY: Cambridge University Press.